AhamedJazira-M/PowerBI-Data-Analytics/README.md

 🌐 AQI Dataset Source: Kaggle

-💹 PARTICIPANT TRAINING DATASET: I have uploaded the Unstructured dataset file because it will help you to do the data transformation process with the `Power Query Editor`
+💹 Partcipant Training Dataset: I have uploaded the Unstructured dataset because It will help you to do the data transformation process with the `Power Query Editor`.